chrisnajman/one-page-site-template/README.md

 If JavaScript is disabled the site still functions well:
 - all accordion content displays,
 - the slides and captions are stacked,
-- the glossary is visible under the main text.
+- the glossary is visible under the main text,
+- the modal pop up content is displayed at the top of the page.

 ## Installation
 There are two ways of doing this.
 I prefer the first.